Polyanyanwu/graces-art-pp5/README.md

 The initial flowchart for the user interaction with the website has been produced to guide the application development.
 As the site unfolds, it may differ slightly as requirements may change in the course of development.

 ![Flowchart](/docs/graces_art_flowchart.png)

+Please note the slight change in implementation of of the flowchart to allow anonymous user to complete an order instead of requiring login as initially designed.

 ## **Technologies Used**